andreashuber69/os-setup/ubuntu/README.md

 24. Select **Yes** and press **Enter**.
 25. Select **Reboot** and press **Enter**.

-## D. Update and Reenable Secure Boot
+## D. Update and Re-enable Secure Boot
 1. Open a terminal window.
 2. `sudo apt-get install git --assume-yes`
 3. `git clone https://github.com/andreashuber69/os-setup.git`
 4. `cd os-setup/ubuntu`
 5. `./setup1`
-6. After updates have been installed, you will be guided through reenabling **Secure Boot**, after which the system will reboot automatically.
+6. After updates have been installed, you will be guided through re-enabling **Secure Boot**, after which the system will reboot automatically.
 7. Wait for the message **Press any key to perform MOK management** shown on a blue screen and hit any key.
 8. Select **Change Secure Boot state** and press **Enter**.